Skip to Main Content

 • Government action

-• Settling of the foundation
+• Settling or cracking of a home’s foundation

-• Intentional loss or neglect
+• Intentional damage

 Will home insurance cover water damage from a roof leak?

-The initial cause of the roof leak will determine if your homeowners insurance will cover the water damage.
 Typically, if the leak was caused by a covered peril, then it will be covered by your home insurance.
 The dwelling coverage portion of your homeowners insurance policy should pay to fix the damage to the structure of the home while the personal property coverage portion pays to replace or repair damaged belongings, up to your coverage limits.

 How do I find a roof leak?